Stress–strain curve: Necking region

 The third stage is the necking region.
-Beyond tensile strength, a necking forms where the local cross-sectional area becomes significantly smaller than the average.
+Beyond ultimate tensile strength, a necking forms where the local cross-sectional area becomes significantly smaller than the average.
 The necking deformation is heterogeneous and will reinforce itself as the stress concentrates more at the reduced section.
 Such positive feedback leads to quick development of necking and leads to fracture.
 Note that though the pulling force is decreasing, the work strengthening is still progressing, that is, the true stress keeps growing but the engineering stress decreases because the shrinking section area is not considered.
 This region ends up with the fracture.
 After fracture, percent elongation and reduction in section area can be calculated.